jmajerus/infrastructure-mode-dns/README.md

 1. **Reduced cognitive friction:** one action (making the reservation fixed) communicates everything the system needs to infer user intent.
 2. **Automatic alignment of DNS and DHCP semantics:** fixed DHCP entries and fixed DNS entries stay in sync by design, removing a common source of desynchronization and record loss.

 Over time, the “Do not delete on lease expiry” setting could remain as an override for specialized use cases, but the **default assumption** should be that fixed DHCP reservations imply fixed DNS records.
-That’s the natural, intention-aware path toward a truly resilient and administrator-friendly system.
+In Infrastructure Mode, this is a default invariant; outside the mode, it can remain an opt‑in behavior.
+That’s the natural, intention-aware path toward a resilient and administrator-friendly system.

 ### 2. Conservative Retention as a Stability Feature
 Instead of aggressively deleting DNS data as soon as a lease expires, the system should bias toward continuity.
 When there is ambiguity (“Is this device truly gone, or was lease time just dialed down temporarily?”), the safer behavior is to retain name-to-address mappings.